-The entity's principal activities are the manufacture of branded screening and shading products for domestic, commercial and industrial applications.
+The entity's principal activities are the marketing, sales, manufacture and distribution of branded screening, architectural shading, commercial agricultural / horticultural fabric products to domestic and global markets.

-The financial statements were authorised for issue, in accordance with a resolution of directors, on 25 August 2020.
+The financial statements were authorised for issue, in accordance with a resolution of directors, on 24 August 2021.
 The directors have the power to amend and reissue the financial statements.